 We are also committed to supporting investigators in the broader Los Angeles lung research community.
 The unique capabilities of 4DXV imaging technology establishes Cedars-Sinai as a center of lung imaging excellence, and as such Cedars-Sinai will be a hub for groundbreaking collaborative research using this technology with researchers within and external to Cedars-Sinai.

-Co-directed by Andreas Fouras, PhD, and Heather D. Jones, MD, the Lung Imaging Research program works closely with other Cedars-Sinai institutes and departments.
+Directed by Heather Jones, MD, the Lung Imaging Research program works closely with other Cedars-Sinai institutes and departments.